CS3219-AY2324S1-G04/peerprep_user_service/README.md

 **Response**

 - `200` - Success.
-- `401` - Session token was not provided or does not match any existing session tokens.
+- `401` - Session token was not provided or is invalid.
 - `500` - Unexpected error occurred on the server.

-### Get a User Profile [via Session Token]
+### Get a User Profile

 > [GET] `/user-service/user/profile`

-Gets the profile of the user who owns the specified session token.
+Gets the profile of the user who owns the specified access token.

 **Cookies**

-- `session-token` - Session token.
+- `access-token` - Access token.

 **Response**